Chriscastanuela/Rancid-Tomatillos/README.md

 [Back to Main](#mainContents)
 <ul>
     <li>Caleb - My favorite part of this project was finally figuring out 'data down actions up.'
 It felt like the moment that I figured out the preservation of the 'data model' in mod1.
 Jk the real best part of this project was hanging out with Chris again
     <li>Chris - It felt great to get more familiar with React, I feel like if I could do this project over again knowing what I know now it would be even better.
+Working with Caleb was a great bonus
 </ul>

 ### Links to the Authors